 Always looking for new challenges, Jack entered the world of viticulture in 1997.
 He designed and planted various vineyards in the Wahluke Slope Appellation and the first grapes Jones sold were to a large Western Washington winery looking to expand production.
 It was clear to Jack, that with such quality estate grapes available, he should create a start-up boutique winery.
 Thus, in 2001 Jones of Washington was born and the winery released its first wine, a 2001 Merlot in 2003.

 Jack’s efforts were recognized in the spring of 2012 as Jones of Washington was selected as the Washington Winery of the Year by Wine Press Northwest Magazine out of nearly 700 operating wineries at the time.
-Jones of Washington now offers over 15 different wines annually and is currently available in 12 states plus the District of Columbia.
+In the summer of 2023 Jones of Washington was honored with the recognition of MVP (Most Valuable Producer) by Washington State Wine Awards / Seattle Wine Awards.
+Jones of Washington now offers over 20 different wines annually and is currently available in 8 states.

 When our award-winning winemaker Victor Palencia was hired by Jones of Washington in 2008, he was but 23 years of age.
 But don’t let that number fool you.
 By the age of 13, Victor was already working among the grapes, following his father who tended vineyards in the Prosser area of Washington State, and as a kid he would work in the vineyards after school.